 The firm increased its market share in the everyday clothing sector in 2014 by introducing a ready-to-wear brand.

-A major shift in the ownership structure took place in 2018 when the company was acquired by the Chinese business Fosun International.
-This gave rise to fresh chances for growth in the Asian market.
+A major shift in the ownership structure occurred in 2018, when the company was acquired by the Chinese business Fosun International.
+This created new growth opportunities in the Asian market.

 Under new management, the company carried out its reorganization plan in 2019.
-The business concentrated on streamlining its processes and fortifying its position in important markets.
-That same year, the firm improved its environmental efforts even further by launching the first line of biodegradable bodysuits and hosiery, the Aurora collection.
+The business focused on streamlining its processes and strengthening its position in key markets.
+That same year, the firm further improved its environmental efforts by launching the first line of biodegradable bodysuits and hosiery, the Aurora collection.

-Despite obstacles from around the world, the firm adjusted to the changing market in 2020.
+Despite obstacles worldwide, the firm adjusted to the changing market in 2020.
 By boosting its social media presence and enhancing the operation of its online store, the business expedited its digital transition.
-The company swiftly adapted to the shifting demands of its customers by adding face masks to its lineup of products.
+The company swiftly adapted to its customers’ shifting demands by adding face masks to its product lineup.

-The firm released a unique collection in 2021 to commemorate its 70th anniversary, inspired by some of the most recognizable models in its history.
-Additionally, the business kept refining its sustainability plan and increased the percentage of recycled materials in its collections.
+The firm released a unique collection in 2021 to commemorate its 70th anniversary, inspired by some of its most recognizable models.
+Additionally, the business continued to refine its sustainability plan and increased the percentage of recycled materials in its collections.

 By utilizing the resources and experience of Fosun International, its largest stakeholder, the company increased its market share in 2022, especially in China.
 The business debuted exclusive collections tailored for the Asian market and added new locations in important Chinese cities.

 In 2023, the firm unveiled a new range of sportswear that combined the company’s renowned innovations with sports utility.
-With this collection, the company was able to break into a new market niche and capitalize on the burgeoning athleisure trend.
+With this collection, the company broke into a new market niche and capitalized on the burgeoning athleisure trend.

-Early in 2024, the firm revealed intentions to increase the size of its ready-to-wear collection to strengthen its standing as a complete fashion brand.
-In addition, the business unveiled new environmental objectives, one of which was to become carbon neutral by 2030.
+Early in 2024, the firm announced plans to expand its ready-to-wear collection to strengthen its standing as a complete fashion brand.
+In addition, the business unveiled new environmental objectives, including becoming carbon neutral by 2030.
 The company uses recycled materials in its collections and implements eco-friendly production techniques.
 The business still produces high-end apparel, lingerie, and hosiery, emphasizing comfort, practicality, and style.

 Meaning and History